myos-finance/.github/.github/PULL_REQUEST_TEMPLATE.md

   - [ ] External documentation has been written
 - Downstream effects (select one)
   - [ ] There are no breaking changes
-  - [ ] Breaking changes are being coordinated with owners of affected servies
+  - [ ] Breaking changes are being coordinated with owners of affected services

 ## Other PR templates